LCS2-IIITD/webpage/_posts/2023-10-27-KarishGrover_InstituteMedal_IIITD.md

 ---

-<b>Karish Grover</b> has received the best B.Tech Thesis Award in the CSD department.
+<b>Karish Grover</b> has received the best B.Tech Thesis Award at IIIT Delhi.